 WHAT REALLY HAPPENED:

 From 1991 until election day in November 2016, Donald Trump repudiated and disavowed David Duke or the KKK no less than 55 times in 15 public occasions.
 Seven of those occasions happened before a CNN interview in which he insisted “I know nothing about” David Duke or white supremacists.
 The media made a monstrous meme out of this one instance when he only said “I know nothing about” instead of “I disavow,” to make it seem as if Trump wanted the support of the KKK.
+But really, he had already disavowed David Duke publicly two days before and three days before.

 Historically, the Ku Klux Klan claimed the supremacy of the white race and was infamous for acts of violence against African Americans, including murders.
 More recently, the KKK advocates for voluntary racial segregation.
 In 1967, David Duke joined a non-violent chapter of the KKK.
 In 1974, he founded the Knights of the Ku Klux Klan (KKKK).
 In 1979, He incorporated the National Association for the Advancement of White People.
 In 1988, Duke ran for President of the United States as a Democrat, unsuccessfully.
 In late 1988, Duke left the Democratic Party and joined the Republican Party.
 In 1989, he won an election to member of the Louisiana House of Representatives.
 He also served another 4-year term as the Chairman of the largest Republican district in Louisiana.